plausible/website/_posts/2024-04-15-what-google-chrome’s-plan-to-phase-out-third-party-cookies-in-2024-means-for-marketers.md

 Regulatory bodies like [GDPR (General Data Protection Regulation)](https://plausible.io/blog/google-analytics-gdpr) and [CCPA (California Consumer Privacy Act)](https://plausible.io/blog/google-analytics-ccpa) work to protect individual privacy by regulating the collection, processing, and usage of personal information by online businesses.

-Long answer: In 2020, Google [announced](https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html) that it’s working towards making third-party cookies obsolete.
+Long answer: In 2020, Google [announced](https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html) that it’s working towards phasing out third-party cookies.
 In late 2023, it [announced](https://blog.google/products/chrome/privacy-sandbox-tracking-protection/) that the phase-out has begun with it testing the new changes with 1% of Chrome users.
-They’re on track to phase it all out by early 2025.
+They’re on track to phase it all out by 2025.

 Some quick background: This radical shift is the result of a larger movement against “surveillance capitalism”.
 It is a concept that talks about incursive and unconsented tracking of people’s personal experiences to be used as raw materials in creating behavioral data.
 This data gives an understanding of how a certain set of people behave, and gives a fair prediction of their future behaviors as well.